 Now as we’ve noted, collagen is not technically a complete protein—but it still delivers plenty of amino acids that can contribute to muscle mass.* This is especially true when combined with the right fitness routines.
 In one small clinical study, men who took collagen daily while participating in an exercise program gained more muscle mass than those who only completed the exercise program.*

-There are two main types of collagen supplements: marine and bovine.
+Sources of collagen supplements: marine vs bovine.

 Collagen supplements are derived from animal sources like bovine, marine, and poultry (chicken and eggshells).
 You can find “vegan” collagen, however, it’s important to clarify that those products don’t actually contain collagen itself—instead, they are simply nutrients and bioactives to help you produce or maintain your natural collagen levels.*

 The two most common types of actual collagen on the market are bovine and marine.
 For the most health benefits, look for a grass-fed bovine collagen supplement, which contains collagen types I and III, the types of collagen that are widespread in the human collagen network and, thus, vital in promoting overall health.* If that's not an option for your dietary approach, marine collagen is ideal for a pescatrian diet.

 Bovine collagen is present in the connective tissue, bones, cartilage, and hides of cows.
 The collagen from cattle happens to be similar to the collagen we have in our own bodies.